MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

 # Add actions to your virtual agent using Microsoft Flow

-You can enable you virtual agent to perform an action by invoking a Microsoft Flow.
+You can enable your virtual agent to perform an action by invoking a Microsoft Flow.
 Use a flow that shares the same Common Data Service (CDS) environment as the virtual agent.
 First, create a Microsoft PowerApps environment and then create your flow.
 Once you have created the flow, you can create a virtual agent that uses an action to invoke the flow.

 ## To create a Microsoft PowerApps environment